FDA approved drug targets G-protein coupled receptors Predicted membrane proteins Transporters

 Gene information from Ensembl and Entrez, as well as links to available gene identifiers are displayed here.
 Information was retrieved from Ensembl if not indicated otherwise.

-ADORA1 (HGNC Symbol)
+AVPR1B (HGNC Symbol)

-Adenosine A1 receptor (HGNC Symbol)
+Arginine vasopressin receptor 1B (HGNC Symbol)

 Entrez gene summary